ets-labs/python-dependency-injector/README.rst

 It stands on two principles:

 - Explicit is better than implicit (PEP20).
 - Do NOT pollute your application code.

 How does it different from the other frameworks?

-- The framework does NOT do any autowiring / autoresolving of the dependencies.
+- **No autowiring.** The framework does NOT do any autowiring / autoresolving of the dependencies.
 You need to specify everything explicitly.
 Because *"Explicit is better than implicit" (PEP20)*.
-- Your application code does NOT know about the framework and does NOT depend on it.
+- **Your code does not know about the Dependency Injector** .Your application does NOT depend on the framework.
 No ``@inject`` decorators, annotations, patching or any other magic tricks.

+``Dependency Injector`` follows a simple contract with you:

+- You tell the framework how to build you code
+- The framework does it for you

 ``Dependency Injector`` is a simple tool for the powerful concept.